Admission requirements and choice of ECEC setting

 Group size and child–staff ratios

-In both cycles of ECEC, children are grouped by year of birth.
+In the first and second cycle of pre-primary education, class groups are normally arranged according to the year of birth.
 Each group has a teacher who is in charge of the same group throughout the entire cycle if possible.
 In the Spanish education system, this teacher is called a tutor.
 In most ECEC settings, children of the same age are grouped together.
 In some rural areas with few children or special settings (i.e. children of different ages) is prioritised.
-The child-teacher ratio varies depending on the autonomous community.
+The child-teacher ratio varies depending on the Autonomous Community.
 The maximums per group and technician/teacher in charge in Spain are as follows:

-- In the first cycle, professionals holding the pre-primary education advanced technician certificate (ISCED level 5) may teach or support school teachers, as determined by the education authorities.
+- In the first cycle (0-2 years), professionals holding the Pre-primary Education Advanced Technician certificate (ISCED level 5) may teach or support school teachers, as determined by the education authorities.

-- In the second cycle, classes are taught by pre-primary education school teachers, who can be supported by school teachers in other specialities/subjects if necessary (specialists in foreign languages, therapeutic pedagogy or hearing and language, among others).
+- In the second cycle (3-5 years), classes are taught by pre-primary education school teachers, who can be supported by school teachers in other specialities/subjects if necessary (specialists in foreign languages, therapeutic pedagogy or hearing and language, among others).

 Annual, weekly and daily organisation